Kilmainham: Origins

-Local attractions
+Places of interest

-The area is best known for Royal Hospital Kilmainham, constructed on the site where the Knights of St. John of Jerusalem had their priory in Dublin.
+Royal Hospital Kilmainham, constructed on the site where the Knights of St. John of Jerusalem had their priory in Dublin.
 It now houses the Irish Museum of Modern Art.
 The Richmond Tower marks the junction between the formal pedestrianised avenue leading to the Royal Hospital, and the South Circular Road.

 Nearby is Kilmainham Gaol, where the executions of the leaders of the Easter Rising took place.

-Kilmainham holds one of a small number of Viking era burial sites (Old Norse haugr meaning barrow or mound), within Dublin, others including Bully's Acre and where College Green is now located.
+Kilmainham is home to an important Viking Age burial site, part of a complex of cemeteries which also includes finds at the War Memorial Gardens.
+The artefacts, mostly discovered in the 18th and 19th centuries, during industrial, transport and park works, are now part of the collection at the National Museum of Ireland.

+The River Camac runs through Kilmainham and is crossed by bridges at the South Circular Road, Rowserstown Lane and Bow Lane.

 Railway station

 The Dublin Heuston railway station, one of Dublin's three main railway stations, is nearby.

 Notable people

 Former or current residents of the town have included:

-Katherine Lynch (born 1967), Irish television personality resides in the area.